surifirstpin/biplus_documentation/docs/DataRun.md

 ## Global Sorting (Ascending / Descending)
-Using BI+ you can perform sorting on data
+Using BI+ you can perform sorting on data ret
          Order to view the data in ascending or descending order.

 ## Local Sorting